macestari17/Finance_Projects/README.md

-# Finance Projects Repository! 📊💼
+# Finance Projects Repository 📊

 This repository showcases Python-based projects inspired by concepts I studied during my MBA in Applied Finance.
 While much of my academic work was theoretical or conducted using Excel, I took the initiative to translate these concepts into Python to enhance their professional applicability.